 5. Order Less Plastic This Christmas

 When we purchase gifts for others, we tend not to think about the demand we put out there for materials that don’t decompose and can’t be recycled, like plastic or styrofoam.

 a.
 Consider your online shopping habits

-Everyone is too busy to physically go shopping these days than ever before, online shopping can cause a huge packaging problem.
-Think about the excessively large box your small item was delivered in, or the bubble wrap packaging used to protect it, or the styrofoam packaging used to better present it to you.
+Whilst we are likely to be doing more online shopping these days than ever before, online shopping can cause a huge packaging problem.
+Think about the excessively large box your small item is delivered in, the bubble wrap packaging used to protect it, or the styrofoam packaging used to better present it to you.

 Another great way to tackle the online shopping packaging problem is to seek out ethical companies that provide recyclable packaging.
 It is way more common now to find conscious sellers online, as well as more and more buyers who are asking for little or no packaging with their orders.

 b.
 Encourage your children to choose non-plastic toys

 Most Christmas gifting is to little people who just must have that latest toy.
 But there are so many wonderful toy options for children now that are not made from plastic.

 Are Natural Resources Better Than Plastic Toys?
-Research has shown that children should be encouraged to play with more life-like objects that don’t limit their fun and creativity, instead of plastic toys.
+Research has actually shown that children should be encouraged to play with more life-like objects that don’t limit their fun and creativity, instead of plastic toys.

 6. Source Upcycled Cards

 If you think Christmas cards are a bit wasteful, you could choose not to gift cards this year.
 We love to make a charity donation instead of card buying for the adults in our lives.

 However, if giving cards is important to you, or if you still want to gift cards to little ones, seek out 100% recyclable cards and then do all you can to make sure they find their way into the recycling, along with anything else used over Christmas that can be recycled.

 7. Get Creative This Christmas

 There are so many ways to reuse instead or dispose of the things we buy in excess at Christmas.
 Try these fun ideas with your family and friends:

 Zero Waste Christmas Ideas

 Christmas is perhaps most exciting for children and although they might want the latest plastic toy, how likely are they to outgrow it within the next year?
 Then, where will it go?
 Most likely, to landfill.

 Start new zero waste Christmas traditions this year with your family.
 Encourage each other to play games, enjoy good food and gift to charities and people who need support at Christmas.
 For extra help and guidance on recycling at Christmas visit Gov.uk.

 Being a little more responsible at Christmas is not boring.
-We all deserve to have a good time, but perhaps a really good time could involve way more interaction and fun, and an awful lot less waste.
+We all deserve to have a good time but perhaps a really good time could involve way more interaction and fun, and an awful lot less waste.